Alan Lourens: UWA Conservatorium of Music

 Lourens was appointed as Head the UWA School of Music in 2012, and reappointed in 2016.
 He was also appointed as a full Professor of Music in 2016.
 Lourens oversaw the change to the name UWA Conservatorium of Music, as well as a rise in the ranking of the school into the top 50 in the world, according to the QS Subject Ranking in Performing Arts.

 During his tenure, the school has embedded "Melbourne Model" degree structures, which has seen the school more than double in size., re-introduced the Bachelor of Music degrees (rather than BA), as well as developing several majors in Electronic Music.

 Lourens is a leading contributor to the Australian national debate surrounding the place of music in society., arguing the for educational benefits of music for all.

 From 2022, Lourens has held a seat on the Board of directors of the AMEB National Board.

+Alan's tenure at the Conservatorium of Music ended in August of 2026.